exis-io/exis-io.github.io/pages/general/ExisArch.md

 ## Fabric

-A collection of [nodes][node] and [appliances][appliances] that act as a software platform for developing applciations.
+A collection of [nodes][node] and [appliances][appliances] that act as a software platform for developing applications.
 All programs connected to the fabric are called [domains][domains], which exchange messages between them through a protocol called [riffle][riffle].
 Programs are said to *connect* to the fabric.

 Plainly speaking, the fabric gets messages from one place to another.